-Item \ 16/00290/FULHH
+Item 3a 16/00290/FULHH

 Case Officer Thomas O'Kane

 Ward Astley and Buckshaw

 Proposal Erection of first floor extension with part single part two storey rear extension

 Location 125 The Farthings, Astley Village, PR7 1SH

 Applicant Mrs A Featonby

-Consultation expiry: 1st June 2016
+Consultation expiry: 1 st June 2016

-Decision due by: 21st June 2016
+Decision due by: 21 st June 2016

+UPDATE

+Members deferred determination of this application at the Committee meeting on 21 June 2016 for a site visit to be made.
+This is scheduled for Wednesday 20th July at 18:00.

+Please note that the addendum report for the Committee meeting of 21 June 2016 reported that 2 further letters of objection had been received raising matters that had already been considered as part of the planning assessment.

+PREVIOUS REPORT

-Recommendation Permit Full Planning Permission (PERFPP)
+Recommendation Permit Full Planning Permission

-Executive Summary -
+Executive Summary